PolarGeospatialCenter/setsm_postprocessing_python/README.md

   --noentropy           Use filter without entropy protection.
 Can only be used when --mask-ver=maskv1. (default: False) --nowater             Use filter without water masking.
 Can only be used when --mask-ver=bitmask. (default: False) --nocloud             Use filter without cloud masking.
+Can only be used when --mask-ver=bitmask. (default: False) --unf                 Shortcut for setting ['--nowater', '--nocloud'] options to create "unfiltered" strips.
+                        Default for --dst argument becomes (src.(reverse)replace('tif_results', 'strips_unf')).
                         Can only be used when --mask-ver=bitmask. (default: False) --nofilter-coreg      If --nowater/--nocloud, turn off the respective filter(s) during coregistration step in addition to mosaicking step.
 Can only be used when --mask-ver=bitmask. (default: False)
   --save-coreg-step {off,meta,all}
                         If --nowater/--nocloud, save output from coregistration step in directory '`dstdir`_coreg_filtXXX' where [XXX] is the bit-code corresponding to filter components ([cloud, water, edge], respectively) applied during the coregistration step.
 By default, all three filter components are applied so this code is 111.